 Preventing Altitude Sickness when Climbing Kilimanjaro

-It is not the lack of fitness that prevents people from reaching the summit of Kilimanjaro, it's altitude sickness!
+It's not lack of fitness that prevents people from reaching the summit of Mount Kilimanjaro, it's altitude sickness.

-If you reach the top of Kilimanjaro depends more than anything else on how you cope with the altitude.
+Whether you reach the top of Kilimanjaro depends on how you cope with the altitude more than anything else.

 And how you cope with the altitude is not a matter of random luck!